What We Do

 The Polar Ecosystems Program

-The Polar Ecosystems Program conducts research and monitors seals in the Arctic, sub-Arctic, and Antarctic marine ecosystems.
-Our focus species include harbor seals and ice seals: bearded, ringed, spotted, and ribbon seals in Alaska.
-We primarily study population trends, distribution and feeding ecology.
+The Polar Ecosystems Program conducts research and monitors seals in Arctic and sub-Arctic marine ecosystems.
+Our focus species include harbor seals and ice-associated seals (bearded, ringed, spotted, and ribbon seals) in Alaska.
+We primarily study population trends, distribution, and feeding ecology.

 The Cetacean Assessment and Ecology Program